Where IS ruled, pope calls on Christians to forgive, rebuild - WTMJ

 “Forgiveness is necessary to remain in love, to remain Christian,” he said.

-He spoke after a Qaraqosh resident, Doha Sabah Abdallah, told him how her son and two other young people had been killed in a mortar strike Aug.
-6, 2014 as IS was nearing the city.
+He spoke after a resident, Doha Sabah Abdallah, told him how her son and two other young people had been killed in a mortar strike Aug.
+6, 2014 as IS was nearing the town.
 Their death was the alarm for the rest of the residents to flee.

 She said now it was for the survivors to “try to forgive the aggressor.”